-There are 6 names in this directory beginning with the letter B.
+There are currently 12 names in this directory beginning with the letter B.

-Ph.D. research scholar at the NIT, Durgapur and associate professor, Designation & Organisation, Army Institute of Management, Kolkata.
-Important publications: “Sustainable Development - a challenge for archaeological site management in the coastal areas of West Bengal in Eastern India.”
-In “Current Trends in Archaeological Heritage Preservation National and International Perspectives,” ed.
+is a PhD research scholar at the NIT, Durgapur and Assistant Professor at Army Institute of Management, Kolkata.
+One of her important publications is: “Sustainable Development - a challenge for archaeological site management in the coastal areas of West Bengal in Eastern India,” in “Current Trends in Archaeological Heritage Preservation National and International Perspectives,” ed.
 Musteata, Sergiu, and Stefan Caliniuc.
 BAR International Series 274, no. 2: 5.
 2015.
-Presented a number of research papers at different international conferences held in Jordan (WAC, 2013), Siem Reap (IPPA, 2014), Stockholm (EASAA, 2014), Paris (EurASEAA, 2015), Cardiff (EASAA, 2016), Bern (EAA, 2019).
+She has presented several research papers at different international conferences held in Jordan (WAC, 2013), Siem Reap (IPPA, 2014), Stockholm (EASAA, 2014), Paris (EurASEAA, 2015), Cardiff (EASAA, 2016), Bern (EAA, 2019).
 She has been awarded the ‘ Best Young Faculty of the Year’in Integrated Chamber of Commerce & Industries, India, in 2019.

 is PhD Student, lecturer at Moldova State University.
 Specialist in the archaeology of the Iron Age from the Carpathian-Pontic space.
 Scientific interests are especially focused on the study of the communities from the Midlle Dniester region in the XIIth-3rd centuries BC.
 Author and co-author ofmore than 20 scientific publications, including 1 monograph: Evoluţia habitatului din microzona Saharna în epoca fierului / Evolution of the Habitat in the Saharna micro-zone in the Iron Age, Chişinău, 2016 (co-authors Ion Niculiţă, Aurel Zanoci).